BrentLab/database_files/README.md

 # DatabaseAccuracyObject
 This script is currently only available on htcf (it is part of the rnaseq_pipeline module).

+Log onto the cluster, go to your rnaseq_pipeline/database_files directory and pull the changes that you just pushed from your local.

 note: if you pass key_columns_only=True to report(), a shorter form of the report will be generated with key columns only:

 ```